 Dried blueberries are a good source of calcium, containing 19 mg per 100g.

 But, the richest fruit in calcium is goji berry.
 Dried goji berries contain 214 mg of calcium per 100g!
+A serving provides about 5% of the Daily Value.

 Other plant-based calcium foods